 Lahore is famously known as the city of gardens as you will see a number of eye-catching gardens in this historic city.
 Some of the gardens are newly constructed but the main beauty of the city is with its historic gardens which are still well maintained and give a charismatic visual appeal to the visitors.
 The historic Shalimar Garden is one top tourist attraction in the city which has historic relevance.
 It is also famously known as the ‘Shalamar Gardens’.
 The gardens are part of the Mughal era which was completed in a record time of 1 year in 1642.
 The credit of the place goes to the then Emperor Shah Jahan who was known for his love for nature and construction.
 This extreme collage of nature and constructional artwork was accomplished under the project management of Khalilullah Khan who was a renowned noble of the Emperor’s court.
 Shalimar name meaning is still an unresolved mystery as the historians are yet to confirm that whether it came from Arabic or the Persian origin.

-The Wazir Khan Mosque is 17th century mosque located in the city of Lahore, capital of the Pakistani province of Punjab.
+The Wazir Khan Mosque is a 17th-century mosque located in the city of Lahore, the capital of the Pakistani province of Punjab.

-The tomb is located in the outskirts of Lahore in a place called Shahdara.
+The tomb is located on the outskirts of Lahore in a place called Shahdara.

 The place was chosen for his tomb because Jahangir along with his wife Nur Jahan was in love with the place at the time they were living in the city.